Information for teachers

 Methotrexate is commonly given to children with arthritis, and this drug can greatly improve symptoms.
 But, it can make them feel very sick and exhausted.

 Methotrexate is taken once a week and any side effects usually happen around the time it’s taken.
-So, your pupil may feel anxious and upset before they’re due to take it.
+So, your pupil may feel anxious and upset before they’re due to take it, and then feel poorly after they've taken it.

 If a young person is experiencing side effects from their medication, they might need to take some time out in a quiet room, such as a school nurses’ office if you have one.